grfiv/healthcare_twitter_analysis/README.md

   input:  a csv file that has been processed by add_twitter_data_bulk.py
   output: a csv file with one row for every *user_mentions* item in a row of the input file
   use:    %run usermentions_split "Tweets_BleedingDisorders_full.csv"
+- **add_sentiment.py**
+  input:  a csv file that has been processed by add_twitter_data_bulk.py
+  output: a csv file with *sentiment* field added based on AFINN-111.txt
+  use:    %run add_sentiment "Tweets_BleedingDisorders_full.csv"